The City’s Leader in Education Reform

 BCP pilots Core Knowledge Read-Alouds at City Springs, Hampstead Hill and Wolfe Street.

-BCP converts Govans Elementary into a BCP neighborhood charter school.
+BCP converts Govans Elementary into a neighborhood charter school.

-BCP converts Frederick Elementary into a BCP neighborhood charter school.
+BCP converts Frederick Elementary into a neighborhood charter school.

 Wolfe Street is the first school in Maryland to receive an 8-year charter renewal based on 12 years of success.

-BCP converts Pimlico Elementary/Middle into a BCP neighborhood charter school.
+BCP converts Pimlico Elementary/Middle into a neighborhood charter school.